albertomontesg/davis-interactive/README.md

 **More information**: Please check the [Installation](user_guide/installation.md) guide to install the package and dowload the scribbles.
 Moreover, refer to the [Usage](user_guide/usage.md) guide to learn how to interface your code with the server.

+**Contributions**: If you would like to add new features to the package, please do not hesitate to send a [pull request](https://github.com/albertomontesg/davis-interactive/pulls).

 ## Citation

 Please cite both papers in your publications if DAVIS or this code helps your research.